LaneMatthewJ/climatype_corcor_postprocessing/README.md

   - generate_networks.py

 #### Description
-  - Networks were developed for each particular node set.
+  - Networks were developed for each unique node set per year.
-  - Missing nodes within each individual netowrk (i.e. nodes that exist in other networks but not the one under immediate construction) are added to the networks.
+  - Missing nodes within each individual netowrk (i.e. nodes that exist in other networks but not the one under immediate construction) are added to the networks (from the super-list: `element_map.txt`).
   - Scipy Sparse Adjacency Matrices are saved in specific order w/ respect to unique super-list.
-  - Saved in the `/gpfs/alpine/syb105/proj-shared/Projects/Climatype/incite/global_yearly/comet_postpostprocessing_summit/reformatted_merged_combined_txts/*top47k/adjacency.npz`
+  - Saved in the `./*top47k/adjacency.npz`